Coal India allows buyers to export for first time

-State-run Coal India Ltd (COAL.NS) said on Friday buyers are now allowed to export coal bought from the miner through e-auctions, in what it called a "first of its kind" and a major policy shift.
+CHENNAI (Reuters) - State-run Coal India Ltd said on Friday buyers are now allowed to export coal bought from the miner through e-auctions, in what it called a “first of its kind” and a major policy shift.

 The world’s largest miner by production would not be exporting coal directly, but said it has lifted an export embargo allowing buyers to export coal purchased through spot and special e-auctions.